lucaselblanc/pollardsrho/README.md

 #### Average k-Factor

- The Theoretical Average k-Factor expected for the like lambda algorithm outlined in the paper: ```P. C. Van Oorschot & M. J. Wiener (1999) - Parallel Collision Search with Cryptanalytic Applications``` is ```E(ops) ≈ 2.0✓W``` considering the statistical bad luck of the tail.
-This implementation achieves the expected theoretical overall average and yields k-Factor medians < 2.0√W and < 1.0√W in statistical lucks.
+ The theoretical average expected for the Pollard's Lambda (Kangaroo) variant, as outlined in the paper P. C. van Oorschot & M. J. Wiener (1999) - Parallel Collision Search with Cryptanalytic Applications, is ```E(ops) ≈ 2.0✓W```.
+ This implementation enforces strict geometric bounds (2S for type 0 walks and 3S for type 2 walks) to prevent long tails and wasted CPU cycles.
+By cutting off extreme statistical bad luck scenarios at the 3S mark, the engine consistently achieves the expected theoretical average of k ≈ 2.0.

+ ​Due to the nature of the search, it may be possible to obtain solutions with a k-factor < 2.0.
+These represent scenarios of extreme statistical luck—solving the ECDLP within a distance of just 1S.
+This rare "sniper" event requires three specific conditions to align: the type 2 walker drops extremely close to the private key, immediately merges with a type 1 trail, and quickly triggers a Distinguished Point (DP).
+While rarer than standard 2S or 3S convergences, the architecture fully capitalizes on these optimal drops when they occur.

 ## Prerequisites